 In exceptional circumstances where an applicant or spouse may not have a barcoded identity document or birth certificate, an alternative identification prescribed by SASSA (South African Social Security Agency) will be accepted.
 These alternative identifications include, but are not limited to, the following:

-This includes being an Old Age, Disabled, or War Veterans grant holder.
+This includes being an Old-Age, Disabled, or War Veteran grant holder.
 In addition, the applicant must need regular care due to a physical or mental disability and not reside in a facility subsidized by the state for housing or care.

 Applicants must also meet certain requirements to apply for a Grant-In-Aid.
-The applicant must either have undergone a functional or medical assessment to confirm their disability or present supporting documents such as clinical information or referral forms from a qualified healthcare provider.
-These assessments are used to confirm the disability of the applicant and to determine whether they qualify for the grant.
+They must either have undergone a functional or medical assessment to confirm their disability or present supporting documents such as clinical information or referral forms from a qualified healthcare provider.
+These assessments confirm the applicant’s disability and determine whether they qualify for the grant.

-The Grant-in-Aid serves as an additional amount on top of the main grant.
-It is meant to cover the costs associated with hiring someone to provide care in the home for the individuals who qualify.
+The Grant-in-Aid is an additional amount on top of the main grant.
+It is meant to cover the costs associated with hiring someone to provide home care for the individuals who qualify.
 This assistance is intended to ease the burden of grant holders and their family members so they can continue receiving care at home.

 All applicants must meet specific criteria to ensure a fair and efficient distribution.
 The applicant must be eligible for a government grant.
 The applicant must also need regular care because of a physical or mental disability and not be already receiving this care at an institution subsidized by the state.

 The Grant-In-Aid Program is an invaluable resource for those who cannot care for themselves at home and need additional help.
-The program is only available to those who have received a grant for Old Age, Disablement, or War Veterans.
-It’s a supplement to the main grant.
-To qualify, applicants must fulfill certain criteria.
+It is only available to those who have received a grant for Old Age, Disability, or War Veterans.
+It’s a supplement to the central grant.
+To qualify, applicants must fulfill specific criteria.

 They must be recipients of the Older Persons Grant, Disability Grant, or War Veteran’s Grant and receive regular care because of disabilities.
 In addition, the applicant must undergo a medical or functional assessment to confirm the disability.
 They must also not be receiving care in a state-subsidized institution.
 These requirements allow individuals to apply for financial assistance to hire a caregiver in their home.